yalue/l_system_3d/README.md

 config.)

-If you want a longer example, the default "config.txt" contains instructions for drawing a pair of connected dragon curves.
+If you want a longer example, the default "config.txt" contains instructions for drawing a multi-colored Sierpinski pyramid.
 A simpler, single, dragon-curve example can be obtained by replacing the contents of "config.txt" with the following lines:
 ```